-The general guidelines for connecting electrical and communication cables to the indoor unit are the same for each Single Zone High Efficiency Wall Mount system, however, the actual connections on the terminal block will differ.
-See each illustration for the model that you are wiring for correct contact on each terminal block.
-Depending on your indoor unit, the location of the terminal block on the indoor unit might vary slightly from the images shown in this section.
+The general guidelines for connecting electrical and communication cables to the indoor unit are the same for each of the Single Zone Wall Mounted indoor units.
+However, the actual connections on the terminal block will differ.

-- Be sure that main power to the unit is completely off before proceeding with these steps. - Follow all safety and warning information outlined at the beginning and throughout this manual.
+- Be sure that main power to the unit is completely off before proceeding with these steps.
+Failure to do so may cause shock or bodily injury. - Follow all safety and warning information outlined at the beginning and throughout this manual.
 Failure to do so may cause bodily injury.

 - Follow all safety and warning information outlined at the beginning and throughout this manual.
-Failure to do so, may cause unit failure. - · Some units might require you to remove the Control Cover from the terminal block area.
-Most Control Covers are attached with a phillips screw head. - · Connect the electrical cable to the indoor unit by connecting the wires to the terminals on the control board individually according to the outdoor unit connection.
+Failure to do so may cause unit failure. - Some units might require you to remove the Control Cover from the terminal block area.
+Most Control Covers are attached with a phillips screw head. - Connect the electrical cable to the indoor unit by connecting the wires to the terminals on the control board individually according to the outdoor unit connection.
 Be sure that the color of the wires at the outdoor unit along with the terminal numbers are the same as those for the indoor unit.

-Be sure there is no power going through the Single Zone system before proceeding with these connections as there may be a risk of electrical shock and bodily injury.
+Be sure there is no power going through the Single Zone system before proceeding with these connections as there can be a risk of electrical shock and bodily injury.

-- 1. At the bottom panel of the indoor unit, unsnap the latches which cover the phillips screw heads as shown in Figure 57. - · Normally, there are three (3) screws on the panel, however, your indoor unit model may differ. - 2.
-Using a phillips head screwdriver, remove the screws from the bottom panel of the indoor unit and set aside (Figure 58). - 3.
-Remove the bottom panel (Figure 59). - · Removal is necessary to gain access to the terminal block which is situated at the bottom of most indoor units. - Note that the electrical/communications wiring is usually routed through the back/bottom of the indoor unit (through a knockout panel) as shown on the next page (Figure 60). - 4.
-Using a screwdriver, connect the wires as shown on the next page (Figure 61). - · Each wire should be securely attached to the terminal block. - · Pay attention to the location/connection of the green/yellow ground cable.
+- 1. At the bottom panel of the indoor unit, unsnap the latches which cover the phillips screw heads as shown in Figure 60. - Normally, there are three (3) screws on the panel, however your indoor unit model may differ. - 2.
+Using a phillips head screwdriver, remove the screws from the bottom panel of the indoor unit and set aside (Figure 61). - 3.
+Remove the bottom panel (Figure 62). - Removal is necessary to gain access to the terminal block which is situated at the bottom of most indoor units. - Note that the electrical/communications wiring is usually routed through the back/bottom of the indoor unit (through a knockout panel) as shown on the next page (Figure 63). - 4.
+Using a screwdriver, connect the wires as shown on the next page (Figure 64). - Each wire should be securely attached to the terminal block. - Pay attention to the location/connection of the green/yellow ground cable.

-Figure 57: Latch over Screws on Bottom Panel, Indoor Unit
+Figure 60: Latch over Screws on Bottom Panel, Indoor Unit

-Figure 58: Remove Screws from Bottom Panel
+Figure 61: Remove Screws from Bottom Panel

-Figure 59: Remove (and Reattachment) Bottom Panel
+Figure 62: Remove (and Reattachment) Bottom Panel